 Yes, the file has been created successfully and you can check it with get-child item command.
 So good, let add some data or text to new file.
 The value parameter will help you add data to your files.

 To add data to a text file, type “NewItem c:\NetworkFiles\helpline\Helpme.txt -ItemType file -Force -Value “Hello Jungle!”.

 It will add the Hello Jungle word inside the helpme.txt file.
 The –Force parameter will replace the current file if it already exists.

 If type the files or folders wrong, the Rename-Item can be used to rename the files.
 Try to use and rename some files and folders.

 1. Let’s rename a file, the Helpme.txt to Readme.txt.
 Type “Rename-Item c:\NetworkFiles\helpline\Helpme.txt Readme.txt” then press enter.

 It will change the file without any prompt.
 So try to run the ls command to list the files inside the directory to see the changes.

 #5.
 Move File and Folders with PowerShell

-Related to manage files with PowerShell, like other command, moving files with PowerShell is also easy.
-The task will be accomplish with Move-Item command.
+Related to manage files with PowerShell, like another command, moving files with PowerShell is also easy.
+The task will be accomplished with the Move-Item command.